kweeuhree/github-tracker/README.md

 This is a GitHub tracker that is in the stage of development.
+The main idea is to learn to visualize data, in this particular situation it was most used languages of a specific GitHub user.

 Built with React and Vite.

 Home Page loads a random notable GitHub user, such as Linus Torvalds, or Guido van Rossum.
 <br>